kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Characterization of disturbances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is virtually impossible that external disturbances will have no effect on our response.
+External disturbances will always have an effect on our response variable, :math:`y`.
 Operators, ambient conditions, physical equipment, lab analyses, and time-dependent effects (catalyst deactivation, fouling), will impact the response.
 This is why it is crucial to :ref:`randomize <DOE-randomization>` the order of experiments: so that these **unknown, unmeasurable, and uncontrollable** disturbances cannot systematically affect the response.

 However, certain disturbances are **known, or controllable, or measurable**.
 For these cases we perform pairing and blocking.
-We have already discussed pairing in the univariate section: pairing is when two experiments are run on the same subject and we analyze the differences in the response, rather than the actual response value.
+We have already discussed pairing in the univariate section: pairing is when two experiments are run on the same subject and we analyze the differences in the two response values, rather than the actual response values.
 If the effect of the disturbance has the same magnitude on both experiments, then that disturbance will cancel out when calculating the difference.
+The magnitude of the disturbance is expected to be different between paired experiments, but is expected to be the same within the two values of the pair.

 Blocking is slightly different: blocking is a special way of running the experiment so that the disturbance actually does affect the response, but we construct the experiment so that this effect is not misleading.

-Finally, a disturbance can be characterized as a **controlled disturbance**, in which case it isn't a disturbance anymore, as it is held constant for all experiments, and it's effect cancels out.
-But it might be important to investigate later, especially if the system is operated later on when this disturbance is at a different level.
+Finally, a disturbance can be characterized as a **controlled disturbance**, in which case it isn't a disturbance anymore, as it is held constant for all experiments, and its effect cancels out.
+But it might be important to investigate  the controlled disturbance, especially if the system is operated later on when this disturbance is at a different level.

 .. _DOE-Blocking-and-confounding: